 These have a pin which when pulled out emits a loud noise.
-These were designed typically for women out at night and can scare off any personal attacker and also alert other members of the public.
-These can be bought cheaply online and in shops (some for less than £5) and so employees may chose to buy their own to attach to a key ring or belt in any event.
+These can help to scare off any attacker and also alert other members of the public.
+These can be bought cheaply online and in shops (some for less than £5) and so employees may chose to buy their own to attach to a key ring or belt.

 4. 24 Hour Reception / “Buddy System”

-Some larger employees will have a 24 hour reception with which employees can “check in”, to monitor off-site movements.
-Alternatively, the same can be achieved with a “buddy system”.
+Some larger workplaces will have a 24 hour reception with which employees can “check in”, to monitor off-site movements.
+For smaller businesses the same can be achieved with a “buddy system”.
 This involves calling or texting another employee to let them know the address you are attending and how long you expect to be there.
 You then text them again when you safely leave.
 If they do not hear back from you within a short period after you should have left an off-site location, they can then try to get in touch with you.
-If they cannot contact you, they then come to the location, or call the police to report a potential situation.
+If they can’t contact you, they then come to the location, or call the police to report a potential situation.

-Your employer should periodically discuss health and safety issues with you.
-Some employees may choose to discuss any risks with employees so that they have an involvement in any risk management procedures put in place.
-Some employers will also be happy to provide employees with their mobile phone number for out-of-hours emergencies.
+An employer should discuss health and safety issues with employees often.
+Some employers may also choose to discuss any risks with employees so that they have an involvement in any risk management procedures put in place.